 - Finding it difficult to switch off at night and to drop off to sleep.

 - Waking up early, or in the middle of the night, and in a panic about unfinished tasks from your to-do list.

 - States of anxiety at home for no apparent reason like at the weekends.

 - Getting increasingly irritated with others in your life.

 - Replaying conversations from work in your head and wishing you had said something in response to the incessant demands.

 Work-related stress affects all aspects of your life.
 It is very difficult to demarcate your stress from work and home life.
 Inevitably the stress from one area will spill over into the other.

 Being in a pressurised corporate environment might be exactly where you want to be in your career.
 It might also be the case that pushing back on the workload might be perceived as a sign of weakness, especially if you work in a sector with a culture of long hours.
 However, it is also a sign of strength to be able to determine when you are operating at your outer limits and to communicate that to your boss in a calm and assertive way.
 Your productivity will ultimately decline if you fail to acknowledge the limitations of your capacity to perform in an effective manner.

-Tips on how to deal with perfectionism:
+Some tips on how to deal with perfectionism are: